daisygunn/heiwa-gallery/README.md

 ![](assets/images/hearts.jpg)

 The products can be filtered by their respective category, this can be done in the navbar and also from the all products page (on a laptop).
-I chose to hide the filter options on a smaller screen as I felt it took up too much of the page.
+I chose to hide some the filter options on a smaller screen as I felt it took up too much of the page; I left the 'show only products in stock' and 'all products' on a mobile screen as I felt filtering out the not in stock products made a big difference to the user experience.

 This filter sends a query to the database and only returns the products that have a category matching the id passed in the URL.